Architecture for Third Party Authorization Server Integration

-Before deciding on 3rd party AS integration, you need to be sure that an identity federation solution pattern will not work in your case.
-If your requirement is to simply use the existing identities of your resource owners to login and provide consent to the OAuth2 clients, then an identity federation solution pattern will be ideal.
+Before deciding on third party AS integration, you need to be sure that an identity federation solution pattern will not work in your case.
+If your requirement is to simply use existing identities of your resource owners to login and provide consent to OAuth2 clients, then an identity federation solution pattern will be ideal.
 However, there can be other factors in your case that make this option impossible, such as:

 - Certain authorization servers have just-in-time (JIT) provisioning capabilities that can support provisioning accounts for users on the fly with claims so that it supports building the id_token and userinfo response more than once.
 However certain claims cannot be JIT provisioned.
-For example, it does not make sense to JIT provision certain dynamic claims issued by the 3rd party identity providers such as authentication methods, assurance levels, dynamic roles, etc. Also, some claims may be authentication event-specific, session-specific, or service provider-specific, for which JIT provisioning will not work perfectly.
+For example, it does not make sense to JIT provision certain dynamic claims issued by the third party identity providers such as authentication methods, assurance levels, dynamic roles, etc. Also, some claims may be authentication event-specific, session-specific, or service provider-specific, for which JIT provisioning will not work perfectly.

 If you can’t follow the identity federation approach due to one of the above reasons, then you may have to consider the below approaches.
-In this article, I look at two common solution architectures that can be employed to satisfy such requirements:
+In this article, let’s look at two common solution architectures that can be employed to satisfy such requirements:

 - Authorization Server Replacement

 In both of these patterns, since end users will be directly interacting with all the third party AS to provide the requested authorization grant, it may be important to invest additional effort to unify the user experience across all the third party AS.

 Authorization Server Replacement

 In this solution pattern the existing AS is completely replaced with one or more third party AS.
 Components such as the API Storefront, API Publisher, and API Gateway all need to directly integrate with all the third party AS